rokk3rlabs/frontend-test/README.md

 ## TODO´s (required)

-1. Make markup/design in HTML and CSS, It is 2 section (see zeplin design).
+1. Build the markup in HTML and CSS, it consists of 2 sections (see zeplin design).
-2. Setup project structure and libraries needed.
+2. Setup the project structure and integrate any modules required.
-3. Iterate the activity-data.json to simulate the activity-data in real time, These charts should show activity every minute(you should make an interval every minute to show new data, modifying the original values of json).
+3. Iterate the activity-data.json to simulate the activity-data in real time, these charts should be updated with activity every minute (you should make an interval every minute to show new data).
+Make sure to write the code needed to randomly update the original json.

 ## Desirable (plus)

-* Responsive Design
+* Responsive design
-* Managers modules and dependencies
+* Managers, modules and dependencies
 * CSS pre-processors
-* Development Patterns
+* Software development patterns
-* Javascript Task ([gulpjs], [gruntjs], [brunch] ...)
+* Javascript task runners ([gulpjs], [gruntjs], [brunch] ...)
 * Demo Ready

 ## Important

-1. You must create a github repository for this test and send a email to rokk3r contact with link repository and the README.md Setup.
+1. You must create a github repository for this test and send an email to camila@rokk3rlabs.com with repository URL and the README.md setup.
-2. You can not use any interface framework for markup (like as bootstrap twitter or similar).
+2. Do not use any sort of frontend frameworks for the markup (such as twitter's bootstrap, foundation or similar).

 > Good luck and enjoy!